 In parallel, the European Commission launched a Mission Implementation Charter at the UN Ocean conference in June 2022 in Lisbon, calling on a wide range of stakeholders, including public or private organisations, national/regional/local authorities, philanthropists and investors, enterprises and businesses, civil society, research and academia to adhere to the Mission Charter by putting forward actions contributing to the Mission objectives.

 PREP4BLUE's overarching objective is to develop the R&I implementation modalities required to achieve the Mission objectives and to facilitate a successful first phase (2022-2025) of the Mission.
-Preparing the ground for a Mission inspiring and engaging citizens and stakeholders, PREP4BLUE will emphasise co-creating and co-implementation.
-The project is designed to deliver a series of tools, guidelines, methodologies and recommendations tested through pilots, which will interlink, leverage and optimise activities among the projects funded under the Mission.
-Our systemic approach will foster cohesion and connectivity between knowledge and technology, funding, regulation, education and skills, social structures and co-creation with R&I actors, citizens and stakeholders.
+Preparing the ground for a Mission inspiring and engaging citizens and stakeholders, PREP4BLUE emphasises co-creating and co-implementation.
+The project delivers a series of tools, guidelines, methodologies and recommendations tested through pilots, which interlink, leverage and optimise activities among the projects funded under the Mission.
+Our systemic approach fosters cohesion and connectivity between knowledge and technology, funding, regulation, education and skills, social structures and co-creation with R&I actors, citizens and stakeholders.

 PREP4BLUE's multidisciplinary consortium is actively engaged in sea basin-based strategies and related R&I activities.
 The consortium includes strong experience in co-developing business models and recommendations for policy-makers, expertise in stakeholder engagement and social sciences related to participative democracy and citizen engagement, as well as excellent track-record in methodologies for knowledge management and transfer.

-PREP4BLUE will also carry out strategic actions to assure the alignment of our CSA with the evolution of the Mission components, including the Mission Core Network, other contributors to the Mission and other Missions.
-The project will help prepare and empower all relevant stakeholders to play an active role in the Mission.
+PREP4BLUE also carries out strategic actions to assure the alignment of our CSA with the evolution of the Mission components, including the Mission Core Network, other contributors to the Mission and other Missions.
+The project helps prepare and empower all relevant stakeholders to play an active role in the Mission.